Kayx23/MAS-Website/README.md

    > "Django itself is synchronous. each HTTP request will be handled completely synchronously.
 However you have extensions like django-channels ( https://github.com/django/channels ) , which are asynchronous and are intended for web sockets / etc."

 ### Others
+* meta tags that Google does not use: https://support.google.com/programmable-search/answer/2595557?hl=en
 * JS ES6 let & const (over var): https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/
 * A and CNAME: https://support.dnsimple.com/articles/differences-a-cname-records/